-• If you can carry any items on a roof rack, be sure the total weight of the rack and the items does not exceed the maximum allowable weight.
-Please contact your dealer for further information.
+• If you carry any items on a roof rack, be sure the total weight of the rack and the items does not exceed the maximum allowable weight.

 If you use an accessory roof rack, the roof rack weight limit may be lower.
 Refer to the information that came with your roof rack.